heap-of-jquery/jquery-sliding-tabs/README.md

 {
 	contents: '.contents',  // the selector for the contents div.
 	width: '250px',         // new: this is now fixed (the handle and the box get the same width)
-	height: null,           // optional: force the heights to be the same (recommended) }
+	height: null           // optional: force the heights to be the same (recommended) }
 ```